ISISComputingGroup/ibex_user_manual/doc/inst_specific/Guidance-on-Writing-Scripts-for-the-Muon-Front-End.rst

 Ensuring the control machine has sufficient permission to begin a run
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The relevant code can be found in the github repository:
+The relevant code can be found in the GitHub repository:

 https://github.com/ISISComputingGroup/mfe_control_scripts